kammitama5/kammitama5.github.io/_posts/2022-04-02-Saturday-April-2nd.md

 comparisons continue; even within my friends who attended those institutions, some went on to success (I have friends who have obtained Emmy awards who are alumni of that school), and others who are still struggling.
 So there are so many similarities in those paths, and similarly, the same issues of underrepresentation in certain perspectives, because just like in Academia, many "breaks" are obtained by people who see "a bit of themselves in you".
-I was fortunate to obtain a mentor in the first 14 days of arriving (four of use were hand-picked: one still does the Oscars or has his own firm by now, another is a consultant at one of the top companies for consulting after doing an MBA at an Ivy, etc, but we all started out in lighting and I was the only female / non-white person of the group), who really looked after me and is still a mentor today, but for some, they never have the opportunity.
+I was fortunate to obtain a mentor in the first 14 days of arriving (four of us were hand-picked: one still does the Oscars or has his own firm by now, another is a consultant at one of the top companies for consulting after doing an MBA at an Ivy, etc, but we all started out in lighting and I was the only female / non-white person of the group), who really looked after me and is still a mentor today, but for some, they never have the opportunity.
 As my friend also reminded me when I returned to Trinidad, a lot of my family is known in the Arts as well, so I had certain privileges.
 Even then, I think it's more worthwhile for the person who wants it more; create a space for them rather than the person for whom it was a shoe in (although they can both coexist, but they should learn from each other's paths).
 They both bring interesting perspectives to the table.